SimonMaracine/cppblowfish/README.md

 blowfish.decrypt(cipher2, output);

-// Get the data and do whatever you want unsigned char* data = new unsigned char[output.size()];
+// Copy the data and do whatever you want with it unsigned char* data = new unsigned char[output.size()];
 memcpy(data, output.get(), output.size());